On the number of integral binary $n$-ic forms having bounded Julia invariant

 In addition, when $z(f)=i$, by equation (\ref{prod1}) the condition that $\theta(f) = 1$ is equivalent to

 These three equations taken together define a semialgebraic set in the space whose coordinates are $(a_0, \alpha_1, \ldots, \alpha_n)$.
 (It is possible that some of the $\alpha_i$ are complex, in which case we think of each such $\alpha_i$ as an element of $\R^2$.)
 Since there is a polynomial map from the space with coordinates $(a_0, \alpha_1, \ldots, \alpha_n)$ to the space of coefficients $(a_0, \ldots, a_n)$ of $f(x, y)$ (namely, the polynomial map which expresses each coefficient $a_i$ as a function of $a_0$ and the $\alpha_i$), and polynomial images of semialgebraic sets are semialgebraic by the theorem of Tarski and Seidenberg, this shows that $L_n'$ is also semialgebraic.
-The set $L_n=L_n'\cap E$, being the intersection of two semialgebraic sets, is then also semialgebraic.
+The set $L_n=L_n'\cap E$, being the intersection of two semialgebraic sets, is then also semialgebraic. \end{proof}

-In summary, for a fixed $n$, we have obtained a fundamental region $L_n$, for the action of $\SL_2(\R)$ on binary $n$-ic forms having Julia invariant~1, that is bounded and is defined by some fixed set of polynomial equalities and inequalities.
-More generally, by restricting the above construction to just those real binary $n$-ic forms that have $n-2k$ real roots (which is also a semialgebraic subset of $V_n(\R)\cong\R^{n+1}$), we obtain a fundamental region $L_{n,k}\subset L_n$ for the action of $\SL_2(\R)$ on real binary $n$-ic forms having $n-2k$ real roots and Julia invariant~1, which is again bounded and semialgebraic.
+For each fixed $n$, we have thus obtained a fundamental domain $L_n$, for the action of $\SL_2(\R)$ on binary $n$-ic forms having Julia invariant~1, that is bounded and is defined by some fixed set of polynomial equalities and inequalities.
+More generally, by restricting the above construction to just those real binary $n$-ic forms that have $n-2k$ real roots (which is also a semialgebraic subset of $V_n(\R)\cong\R^{n+1}$), we obtain a fundamental domain $L_{n,k}\subset L_n$ for the action of $\SL_2(\R)$ on real binary $n$-ic forms having $n-2k$ real roots and Julia invariant~1, which is again bounded and semialgebraic.